 Lawyers have to do many things they’d rather not.
-Researching case management software options is up there on that list.
+Researching the best case management software is up there on that list.

 You probably didn’t go to law school because of your love for cloud computing.
 And you’re probably more interested in getting through your current mountain of case files than you are in deciding how to upload them all online (perhaps for the umpteenth time).